Course Introduction to Programming

 }

-Observation: parameters must have their types identified, and if they are more than one, they need to be separated by commas.
+โš ๏ธ Note: the parameters must have their types identified and, if there is more than one, be separated by commas.

 Coding

-Below is a code that defines and uses a function without parameters that only prints a phrase:
+Below is a code that defines and uses a function with no parameters that just prints a sentence:

 #include <stdio.h>